The HFS Hub

 Along the top of the windows (or on macOS along the top of the screen) you will see menu items.
 All the functionality of the HFS Hub is available from menu items though the more frequently used items also appear as large tiles or buttons on the home screen.

-You will see a section for CrashPlan and a section for Spectrum Protect.
+You will see a section for CrashPlan and a section for Storage Protect.
 The content of these will depend on whether you have either of these installed.

 If there is a newer version of the HFS Hub available you will see a notification on the home screen